 - Close associates Questions of judgement and degree arise when considering friends and other ssociates.
 Simply being acquainted with someone, or having worked with them, or having had official dealings with them, will not usually create any problem.
 However, a longstanding, close, or very recent association or dealing might.
 The key test is to consider how a reasonably informed third party would view the situation.

 Elected members must be careful that they maintain a clear separation between their personal interests and their duties as an elected member.
 This is to ensure that people who fill positions of authority carry on their duties free from bias whether real or perceived.
 Members therefore need to familiarise themselves with the provisions of the Local Authorities (Members' Interests) Act 1968 which is about financial interests, and other legal requirements concerning non-financial conflicts of interest.

-The Act provides that an elected member is disqualified from office, or from election to office, if that member is concerned or interested in contracts under which payments made by or on behalf of the local authority exceed $25,000 in any financial year.
+The Act provides that an elected member is disqualified from office, or from election to office, if that member is concerned or interested in contracts under which payments made by or on behalf of the local authority exceed $25,000 (including GST) in any financial year.

 Members shall annually make a general declaration of interest as soon as practicable after becoming aware of any such interests.
 These declarations are recorded in a register of interests maintained by council.
 The declaration must notify the council of the nature and extent of any interest, including: